 Stage 2: Loading the primary release

-The switch can install a maximum of six releases but can only load one of two-a primary (committed) release or a backup release.
+Virtual Services Platform 4000 can install a maximum of six releases but can only load one of two a primary (committed) release or a backup release.

 The system saves software image files to the /intflash/release/ directory.